Micaela Almonester, Baroness de Pontalba: Marriage

 Sometime after the wedding, Micaela and Célestin, accompanied by both their mothers, left Louisiana for France.
-They arrived in July 1812 and the couple took up residence with Célestin's family at Mont-l'Évêque, the moated, medieval de Pontalba chateau outside Senlis which was about 50 miles from Paris.
-Her mother, Louise Castillon, went to live in a rented house in Paris before she set about astutely buying up property in the city including a home on the Place Vendôme.
-She had become a widow for the second time in 1809 with the death of Jean Baptiste Castillon.
-At first the marriage was successful; Micaela became pregnant shortly after their arrival in France and eventually bore her husband a total of four sons and a daughter.
+They arrived in July 1812 and the couple took up residence with Célestin's family at Mont-l'Évêque, the moated, medieval de Pontalba chateau outside Senlis, about 50 miles from Paris.
+Micaela's mother Louise went to live in a rented house in Paris before she set about astutely buying up property in the city including a home on the Place Vendôme.
+At first the marriage was successful; Micaela became pregnant shortly after their arrival in France and eventually bore her husband four sons and a daughter.
 To alleviate the boredom of country life, she converted a large room at the old chateau into a theatre where she put on plays.
 She put a lot of energy and enthusiasm into her project, ordering costumes for the performers and hiring local people for the minor roles and Parisian artists for the leading roles.
 She often performed onstage in the amateur theatrical productions which were attended by her friends from Paris.

-However, the constant interference of her eccentric father-in-law eventually turned the marriage into a disaster, exacerbated by Célestin's own weak character.
-Her father-in-law, Baron Joseph Delfau de Pontalba, who had served as an officer in the French and Spanish armies, was greedy and unstable, and over the years proceeded to make Micaela's life extremely unhappy and intolerable.
-The baron was already greatly disappointed with Micaela's dowry, appraising it to be much smaller than he felt that he had been led to expect.
-The $40,000 in cash plus jewelry that Micaela brought to Célestin as her dowry, which had been the sum agreed upon when the marriage contract was drawn up, represented only one-quarter of her Almonester inheritance; the remaining three-quarters was retained and grown larger by Louise.
-The old baron, intent upon seizing the vast Almonester fortune, had forced Micaela into signing a general Power of Attorney giving her husband control over her assets, rents, and capital, both dotal and as heir of her father's estate.
+However, the constant interference of her eccentric father-in-law Baron Joseph Delfau de Pontalba eventually turned the marriage into a disaster, exacerbated by Célestin's weak character.
+The Baron, who had served as an officer in the French and Spanish armies, was greedy and unstable, and over the years proceeded to make Micaela's life extremely unhappy and intolerable.
+He had been greatly disappointed with Micaela's dowry, which he thought much smaller than he deemed led to expect.
+The $40,000 in cash plus jewelry that Micaela brought to Célestin as her dowry, which had been the sum agreed upon when the marriage contract was drawn up, represented one-quarter of her Almonester inheritance; the remaining three-quarters was retained and increased by Louise.
+The Baron, intent upon taking control of the vast Almonester fortune, had forced Micaela into signing a general power of attorney that granted her husband control over her assets, rents, and capital, including her dowry and as her inheritance from her father.
 In the early 1820s, to escape the tyranny of her father-in-law, Micaela persuaded Célestin to set up his own household in Paris, and the couple and their children moved into one of his father's homes on Rue du Houssaie, close to her mother's residence.